netdata/netdata/packaging/docker/README.md

 Our Docker image provides integrated support for health checks through the standard Docker interfaces.

-You can control how the health checks run by using the environment variable `NETDATA_HEALTH_CHECK` as follows:
+You can control how the health checks run by using the environment variable `NETDATA_HEALTHCHECK_TARGET` as follows:

 -   If left unset, the health check will attempt to access the `/api/v1/info` endpoint of the agent.